About the Education, Technology, and Opportunity Initiative

 J-PAL North America runs the Education, Technology, and Opportunity Initiative to support the development of rigorous evidence on promising approaches to improve educational outcomes through the use of technology in North America.
 J-PAL's Education Sector Co-Chair Phil Oreopoulos and J-PAL affiliate Peter Bergman are the Initiative Co-Chairs.

 We run an Innovation Competition that provides direct support to education leaders interested in evaluating their program or policy.
-Through this competition, J-PAL’s Education Technology Initiative builds partnerships between policymakers, practitioners, and researchers to spur policy-relevant research on key issues related to leveraging technology to improve educational outcomes.
+Through this competition, J-PAL’s Education, Technology, and Opportunity Initiative builds partnerships between policymakers, practitioners, and researchers to spur policy-relevant research on key issues related to leveraging technology to improve educational outcomes.

 Implementing organizations partnered with a J-PAL affiliated researcher are eligible to apply for funding for pilot studies and full randomized evaluations through our bi-annual Request for Proposals.
 Read more about funded evaluations related to our work in education technology.